weichengliao220/pawpal/README.md

-PawPal was developed as a group project by four students over a two-day sprint at Le Wagon Tokyo's Web Development Coding Bootcamp.
+PawPal was developed as a group project by four students during a five-day sprint at Le Wagon Tokyo's Web Development Coding Bootcamp.

 PawPal is a Rails-based application inspired by the Airbnb model, using a two-sided marketplace model where pet sitters/pet owners can create listings and make reservations.
 It leverages key Rails features such as MVC structure, ActiveRecord associations, user authentication (Devise), and database-backed transactions.